-How ‘Neoliberalism’ Became The Left’s Favorite Insult Of Liberals
+How ‘Neoliberalism’ Became the Left’s Favorite Insult of Liberals

 “Neoliberalism” has a second meaning, unrelated to the small faction of Washington Monthly alumni.
 (Or, at least, the neoliberals of that generation had no awareness of it.)
 In the international context, “neoliberal” means capitalist, as distinguished from socialist.
 That meaning has rarely had much application in American politics, because liberals and conservatives both believe (to starkly differing degrees) in capitalism.
 If “neoliberal” simply describes a belief in some role for market forces, then it is literally true that liberals and conservatives are both “neoliberal.”

 It is strange, though, to apply a single term to opposing combatants in America’s increasingly bitter partisan struggle.
-If the party that created Obamacare and the party trying to destroy it, the party of higher taxes on the rich and the party of lower, the party of tighter pollution limits and the party of allowing oil drillers to write regulations are each “neoliberal,” then neoliberalism is of limited use in describing the American politics.
+If the party that created Obamacare and the party trying to destroy it, the party of higher taxes on the rich and the party of lower, the party of tighter pollution limits and the party of allowing oil drillers to write regulations are each “neoliberal,” then neoliberalism is of limited use in describing American politics.

 The sudden ubiquity of the term in American politics — at least among left-wing elites — owes itself to two new developments.
 First, the Bernie Sanders campaign has inspired a new movement to remake the Democratic Party as a social-democratic labor party.
 Left-wing activists need a label for their opponents.